sakthivel005/Exp-7-Synchornous-counters-/README.md

 # Exp-6-Synchornous-counters - up counter and down counter
+### AIM:
-### AIM: To implement 4 bit up and down counters and validate  functionality.
+To implement 4 bit up and down counters and validate  functionality.
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime
 ### THEORY
+1.Create a New Project:

+Open Quartus and create a new project by selecting "File" > "New Project Wizard."
+Follow the wizard's instructions to set up your project, including specifying the project name, location, and target device (FPGA).
+2.Create a New Design File:

+Once the project is created, right-click on the project name in the Project Navigator and select "Add New File."
+Choose "Verilog HDL File" or "VHDL File," depending on your chosen hardware description language.
+3.Write the Combinational Logic Code:

+Open the newly created Verilog or VHDL file and write the code for your combinational logic.
+4.Compile the Project:

+To compile the project, click on "Processing" > "Start Compilation" in the menu.
+Quartus will analyze your code, synthesize it into a netlist, and perform optimizations based on your target FPGA device.
+5.Analyze and Fix Errors:*

+If there are any errors or warnings during the compilation process, Quartus will display them in the Messages window.
+Review and fix any issues in your code if necessary.
+View the RTL diagram.
+6.*Verification:

+Click on "File" > "New" > "Verification/Debugging Files" > "University Program VWF".
+Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All.
+Give the Input Combinations according to the Truth Table amd then simulate the Output Waveform.
 ## UP COUNTER
 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).